afridash/enque/README.md

 8. Always use === instead of == – but obj == null is allowed to check null || undefined.
 9. Always handle the node.js err function parameter
 10. Variable and method names should be camelCase
-11. Methods should be no more than 10 lines most allowed 8
-12. If and else should have 5 lines of code
-12 (II). he ternary operator can be used in most cases of simple if and else Happy Coding :-)
+11. Methods should be no more than 10 lines...except necessary 12 (II). he ternary operator can be used in most cases of simple if and else Happy Coding :-)